Coating Drums

 Coating Drum Frequently Asked Questions (FAQs)

-Coating drums can handle any type of bulk solid, so long as it is flowable.
-This lends them to a wide range of materials, including specialty chemicals, catalysts, adsorbents, fertilizers and soil amendments, and more.
+Coating drums can process any type of bulk solid, so long as it is flowable.
+This lends coating drums to a wide range of materials, including specialty chemicals, catalysts, adsorbents, fertilizers, and soil amendments.

-Similar to other rotary equipment, a coating drum works by tumbling material in a rotating drum.
-The coating drum is fitted with a spray system that distributes the coating over the material bed.
+A coating drum works by tumbling material in a rotating drum while a spray system distributes the coating over the material bed.
 As the drum rotates, granule-to-granule contact distributes the coating throughout the material bed, ensuring all material is uniformly coated.

 The spray system is a very custom aspect of the coating drum, often requiring testing in a facility such as the FEECO Innovation Center to establish design criteria.

-Coating drums offer a few key advantages compared to coating material on a conveyor.
-Most importantly, they provide much more uniform results due to the mixing action that occurs in the tumbling drum.
+A coating drum is different from coating with a conveyor in several ways.
+Most importantly, coating drums provide much more uniform results due to the mixing action that occurs in the tumbling drum.
 In contrast, on a conveyor, material is stationary on the belt, so only the outermost layer receives the coating.
 Overspray can also be a problem when coating on a conveyor.
 For more information, see our article, Improving the Fertilizer Coating Process With a Coating Drum.

-Coating drums are capable of distributing both powder and liquid coatings.
+Coating drums are capable of handling and distributing both powder and liquid coating agents.

 No. Unless the coating has a high moisture content that would require moisture removal, no drying is necessary.

-While coating drums may be available in either configuration, FEECO engineers only continuous coating drums suitable for high-capacity production settings such as fertilizer granulation plants.
+While coating drums may be available in either a batch or continuous configuration, FEECO engineers only continuous coating drums suitable for high-capacity production settings such as fertilizer granulation plants.

-The retention time, or residence time, is based on how long it takes to meet product quality specifications and as such, varies significantly from one process to the next, ranging anywhere from 30 seconds to over one hour.
+The retention time, or residence time, for a coating drum depends on how long it takes to meet product quality specifications and as such, varies significantly from one process to the next, ranging anywhere from 30 seconds to over one hour.

-Coating drums can handle anywhere from a few hundred pounds per hour to hundreds of tons per hour.
+Coating drums can handle capacities ranging from a few hundred pounds per hour to hundreds of tons per hour.

-Wear items are similar to other rotary equipment: seals, trunnion wheels/rollers, tires, thrust rollers and internals.
+Typical wear items on a coating drum are similar to other rotary equipment: seals, trunnion wheels/rollers, tires, thrust rollers and internals.
 As with any other type of rotary drum, it is important to maintain proper drum alignment and address any wear on tires and trunnions through grinding.
 FEECO also recommends the OEM perform an annual inspection (in addition to regular inspections by plant personnel as part of a preventive maintenance program).

-The prevention of caking and buildup should always first be addressed through the equipment’s design.
+The prevention of caking and buildup in a coating drum should always first be addressed through the equipment’s design.
 Engineers should limit places where material could catch and accumulate, as well as carefully choose materials of construction.

 A drum liner can also help to prevent buildup, as well as protect the drum shell from corrosion and abrasion.